-Under certain circumstances, DIT may bear liability for onward transfers of personal data where its agent processes personal data inconsistent with the Privacy Shield Principles, unless DIT proves that it is not responsible for the event giving rise to the damage.
+DIT remains liable for onward transfers of personal data where its agent processes personal data inconsistent with the Privacy Shield Principles, unless DIT proves that it is not responsible for the event giving rise to the damage.

 Access and Correction

+Pursuant to the Privacy Shield Principles DIT acknowledges the individual’s right to access their personal data that has been transferred into the United States.
 Upon request, DIT will grant individuals reasonable access to personal information that it holds about them.
 In addition, DIT will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate or incomplete.
-An individual may request to access their information, or otherwise correct, amend, or delete their information by contacting us at the address given below.
+An individual may request to access their information, or otherwise correct or amend their information.
+Individuals have the further right to request deletion of information that has been handled in violation of the Principles.
+EU and UK individuals wishing to exercise their right of access may do so by contacting us at the address given below.

 DIT will take reasonable and appropriate precautions to protect personal information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.